MicrosoftDocs/win32/desktop-src/tablet/realtimestylus-reference.md

 ---
-Description: Provides access to the stylus events coming from pen or touch digitizers. ms.assetid: a239b53c-7fc9-4211-962a-6cfbe0be4e4c
+description: Provides access to the stylus events coming from pen or touch digitizers. ms.assetid: a239b53c-7fc9-4211-962a-6cfbe0be4e4c
 title: RealTimeStylus Reference
 ms.topic: article